ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch02.md

 self-prediction and contrastive self-supervised learning.
 In *self-prediction*, illustrated in
-Figure [1.3](#fig-ch02-fig03), we typically change or hide parts of the input and train the mo-  del to reconstruct the original inputs, such as by using a perturbation mask that obfuscates certain pixels in an image.
+Figure [1.3](#fig-ch02-fig03), we typically change or hide parts of the input and train the model to reconstruct the original inputs, such as by using a perturbation mask that obfuscates certain pixels in an image.

 <a name="fig-ch02-fig03"></a>